coder/modules/CONTRIBUTING.md

    ```
    - The tag will follow the format: `release/module-name/v1.0.0`
    - When you push the tag, a GitHub Action will automatically:
-     - Create a PR to update the module's README.md version
+     - Update the module's README.md version using the modules-version.sh script
-     - The PR will be created by github-actions[bot]
+     - Create a PR with the changes by github-actions[bot]
-     - The PR will be automatically approved and set to auto-merge
+     - Auto-approve and set the PR to auto-merge
      - No manual action required - the version will be updated automatically

 Following that, our automated processes will handle publishing new data to [`registry.coder.com`](https://registry.coder.com):